triforkamsterdam/BrightcenterSDK-Flash-2.0/README.md

 		            </dict>
 	        </array>
 ```
  The second thing you'll need to do is to create a callback for when your app is being switched to.
-In the demo this is done in the preinitialize event by using `BrightcenterController.callback = appSwitchCallBack.
-You also need to set the app url to your chosen url scheme by doing this: `BrightcenterController.appUrl = "YOURAPPURL". you also need to make a call to BrightcenterController.application_preinitializeHandler(event); here.
+In the demo this is done in the preinitialize event by using `BrightcenterController.callback = appSwitchCallBack`.

+ You also need to set the app url to your chosen url scheme by doing this: `BrightcenterController.appUrl = "YOURAPPURL"`.

+ you also need to make a call to `BrightcenterController.application_preinitializeHandler(event);` here.
 This ensures that the appswitch will be activated.
 After the appswitch is done, you callback will be made.
 From there you can do whatever you want.

 You can acces the student that is picked by using: `BrightcenterController.student` You can look into the `student.as` file for which variables it has.

  ```Open the Brightcenter App
  To open the brightcenter app you can call `BrightcenterController.openBrightcenterApp(assessmentId:String);` the assessment id can also be empty but NOT null!
 This function will open the brightcenter app with the given assessmentId.
  ```